 So what did I do?

-I emailed our trusty veterinarian to get the answer….
+I emailed our trusty veterinarian to get the answer, is it possible to pass the flu or a cold to your pet?
 Here is what Dr. Casey from McDowell Mountain Animal Hospital told me:

 Let me address Influenza- the flu-bug.